 Lemons with a Twist

-Friday the 1st of October 1999 under the presidency of Simon Davies, board member Vicky Brackenreg launched Lemons With Twist at the Nova Cocktail Bar which was on the first floor above what is now Café Cabano at Taylor Square.
+Friday the 1st of October 1999 under the presidency of Simon Davies, board member Vicky Brackenreg launched Lemons With Twist at the Nova Cocktail Bar which was on the first floor above what was until recently, Café Cubano at Taylor Square.

 By 2005 this regular Friday night event which had moved across the road to the Oxford Hotel was struggling to attract sustainable numbers.